venky1408/Article-Research-Tool/README.md

 # PubMed Article Scraper & Analyzer

 This project automates the process of searching PubMed articles using keywords, downloading open-access PDFs, extracting text, storing data in MongoDB, and presenting results in a web UI.
+For more information please have a look at the "Scientific_Article_Scraper_Documentation_Complete" document.

 ---